n8n-io/n8n-docs/docs/doc2/export/create-a-infor-ion-api-file.md

   - Settings
 ---

-# How to create an Infor ION file
+# How to create an Infor ION API file

 #### Step-by-step instructions for creating an Infor ION API file required for Infor export.